Understanding Complex Post-Traumatic Disorder & How To Seek Treatment Online

 They train service animals to provide emotional support for their owners.
 They even train some animals to hug when they sense that their owner is feeling down or retrieving everyday items like slippers and medications.
 Many people enjoy a reduction in symptoms after getting a mental health support animal.
 If you're interested in getting a mental health support animal near you, check with your local animal resource center.

 In wrapping up the topic of complex post-traumatic stress disorder, we've discovered that this disorder is very much like the non-complex form when it comes to symptoms.
 The "compounding" factor in C-PTSD is the repeated exposure to trauma that is inescapable and makes the two disorders distinctly different.
 This means that the source of the trauma - is likely a regular participant in the life of the C-PTSD sufferer and can be the cause of sexual abuse and domestic violence.

-If you or a family member suffers from complex post-traumatic stress disorder symptoms and wants to get help, contact a board-certified therapist at BetterHelp.com today.
+If you or someone from the family suffers from complex post-traumatic stress disorder symptoms and wants to get help, contact a board-certified therapist at BetterHelp.com today.

 Frequently Asked Questions (FAQs)

 What is complex post-traumatic stress disorder?

 Complex PTSD occurs when someone has experienced repeated trauma over a period of time.
 It is distinct from classic post-traumatic stress disorder in which someone develops symptoms after a major traumatic event.
 In complex post-traumatic stress disorder CPTSD, the person often has several overlapping triggers, a distorted sense of self, and general feelings of apathy and low-stress resilience.
 This happens because continual exposure to trauma has damaged the part of the brain that manages stress.
 The person with C-PTSD often has a very low-stress tolerance and struggles with processing trauma, leading to irritability and re-traumatization.